bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/variables.rst

      - N/A
    * - ``&variable``
      - Yes
      - The name of the variable being defined.
-The ``&``, while required, is not part of the variable name.
+The ``&`` is not part of the variable name.
      - N/A
    * - ``<value>``
      - Yes